StevenMDixon/IJScript/Tips.md

 ## :capital_abcd: Coercion

-Coercion is probably the best part of JavaScript, It makes perfectly readable code into a almagamation off odd symbols and cryptic information.
+Coercion is probably the best part of JavaScript, It makes perfectly readable code into a amalgamation off odd symbols and cryptic information.
 Let us see what coercion can do for us!
 So how can we use it to make our code shorter and more unreadable.

 There are two types of coercion in JavaScript: Explicit and Implicit.